Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression

 claim in 30 seconds

+You might consider what is stress?
 Work-related stress is a term used to describe how people respond to their jobs.
 It includes both physical and psychological responses to working conditions.
-Depression is caused by work stress and occurs when too many demands are placed upon a person.
-These demands might involve dealing with difficult co-workers, having unrealistic expectations about performance, or being overworked.
-More about WorkCover claims >

-If you have a Queensland workers’ compensation case for stress or another workplace mental illness, Splatt Lawyers believe you deserve a “fair go”.
 When you are away from your job due to a workplace psychological injury, you likely cannot afford legal help for your case.
-Because of this, we will carry the financial risk of your WorkCover case with our No Win, No Fee funding until you settle, which means the following:
+Thankfully, Splatt Lawyers carries the financial risk of your WorkCover claim.
+Our No Win, No Fee funding means the following:

 Get a fast estimate with our online Calculator